 If you plan to eat soup throughout the week, a cooked soup covered in the fridge will last for 3-5 days.

 Take your passion in the kitchen and transform your mealtime into something unforgettable with the help of RiceSelect® and your favorite ingredients!
+Try making a recipe like this Spanish shrimp and rice dish or one of our easy pearl couscous recipes.
 Share your creations with me by tagging @RiceSelect in your posts on social media.